CSAC Executive Structure

 The Board delegates day-to-day policy and oversight functions to the Executive Committee, which includes the four annually elected officers and other members selected by each caucus from the Board of Directors.

-CSAC Board of Directors — 62 members including: One county supervisor from each of the 58 counties, plus CSAC’s presidents and vice presidents.
+CSAC Board of Directors — 62 members including: One county supervisor from each of the 58 counties, plus CSAC’s president, two vice presidents and immediate past president.

 CSAC Executive Committee — 15 members including: CSAC’s Officers, six urban county supervisors, three suburban county supervisors and two rural county supervisors.

 The CSAC legislative platform is formulated by five policy committees consisting of county supervisors.
-Policy committees represent the following areas: Agriculture & Natural Resources; Administration of Justice; Government Finance & Operations; Health & Human Services, and Housing, Land Use & Transportation.
+Policy committees represent the following areas: Agriculture, Environment & Natural Resources; Administration of Justice; Government Finance & Administration; Health & Human Services, and Housing, Land Use & Transportation.